 The Snakes and Ladders is the second garden sized game.
 The "board" doubles up as a snuggly blanket.
 This one was designed with younger children in mind.
 The first one was more ambitious - a Chess set.

-There are now cuddly toys on this page as well, including my latest creation, Valentino Hare.
+There are now cuddly toys on this page as well, including my favourite creation, Valentino Hare.

 Then I started playing with thread.
 I experimented with working directly into fabric to produce clothing.
 Denim Delight uses a loose weave denim and the seams are crocheted together.
 Not difficult but a little bit fiddly.
 There is a free pattern using this technique if you would like to have a go.